IBM/watsonx-prompt-lab/docs/lab-2/README.md

 # 1. Generate

-### Write three sentences about donkeys.

-Use the samples below to help.
+Write three sentences about donkeys using the samples below to help.

 ```
 3 sentences about puppies: